MultiTrickFox/Vanilla_RCNN/README.md

 > What does it do:

->- uses midi information (or direct i/o) as a template to generate a "sequence of sounds"
+>- parses midi information (or direct i/o) as a template to generate a "sequence of sounds"

->- has chord and solo modes for deciding this generative content accordingly
+>- has chord and solo modes for generating content accordingly

-> How does it work:
+> How does it do:

 >- convolutions on incoming chords, between fully connected gru layers, to come up with a "likely" chord response; while passing information to a sub network of gru-gru-lstm stack for deciding details (i.e. pitch, velocity etc.)